ntibbals/data-structures-and-algorithms/Challenges/FizzBuzzTree/README.md

 - I've needed to refactored my code from over the weekend to better handled objects and generics in order to deal with the additional value types.

-- For my implementation I utilized a helper method which Jason Hiskey verbally discussed with me and drew a white board visual.
+- For my implementation I utilized a helper method which Jason Hiskey verbally discussed with me and drew a white board visual utilizing a tree where we walked through the traversal.